 TECHNICAL ASSISTANCE

 DFA will provide grant funding to TA providers to provide a variety of services geared toward accelerating the implementation of solutions.
-Some examples include, but are not limited to: preliminary planning, engineering and environmental studies, funding application assistance, TMF assessments, rate studies, income surveys, financial audits and accounting services, negotiating consolidation agreements, and resolving entity formation or ownership issues.
+Some examples include, but are not limited to preliminary planning, engineering and environmental studies, funding application assistance, TMF assessments, rate studies, income surveys, financial audits and accounting services, negotiating consolidation agreements, and resolving entity formation or ownership issues.
 Funding will also be provided to community outreach organizations to engage with the community for input into the assessment and determination of solutions.

 The State Water Board has historically provided TA to small DACs through funded TA providers and will expand those efforts under the SAFER Program using the Fund.
 DFA has accepted TA requests on a continuous basis.
 A Technical Assistance Request Form is utilized by community members, water systems, regulators, nonprofits, or others to report a specific TA need which is then processed by DFA staff.
 If the request is approved, a service-specific work plan is developed for the appropriate TA provider.